simonegaiera/developer_day_terraform/README.md

 ### Populate Database
-1. Create the ".env" file from the template
+1. Verify the ".env" file
 2. Run the file "populate_collection.py" to create all the collection for the user